Updated: Mar 19

 1. Speak to humans

-As business people, our goal is to push sales, and as consumers, our goal is to get the best value or possibly get something for free.
-At our core, humans are selfish.
+As business people, our goal is to push conversions.
+On the flip side, a consumer's goal is to get the best value possible, or even get something for free.
+That is to say that, at our core, humans are selfish.
 Consumers want a no risk win.
 They want to know what you can do for them and not so much about you.
 Succeeding in a conversion will mean striking a balance between the two.
 Your ability to connect with your audience and speak to them stems from a strong understanding of who they are and what makes up their attitudes and behaviours.

 2. Segment your audience